Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

 ### Model response improvement with DRPO

-You can see an example of how using our optimized alignment instructions can change model response:
+You can see an example of how using our optimized alignment instructions can change the model response:

 Response with our optimized alignment instructions:
 ```python